nikitahl/sidebar-navigation-for-wpbakery/README.md

 # Sidebar for WPBakery

-This is WordPress plugin that display a navigation and panels as a sidebar in WPBakery Page Builder.
+This simple plugin adds a navigation bar and panels as a sidebar in the WPBakery Page Builder.
+If you want to keep your content visible at all times without constantly dragging or resizing panels, while still having quick access to them, this plugin is perfect for you.

+It makes navigating the WPBakery Page Builder's Frontend Editor effortless.
+The navigation bar and panels appear as a sidebar on the left side of the screen, enhancing usability and efficiency.

 ![](assets/images/screenshot-1.png)

 ## Installation
+The plugin is available on the [WordPress plugin repository](https://wordpress.org/plugins/sidebar-navigation-for-wpbakery/).
+You can install it directly from the WordPress dashboard. or
 You can directly install the plugin from the GitHub repository.
 1. Upload the plugin folder to your /wp-content/plugins/ folder.
 2. Go to the **Plugins** page and activate the plugin.

 That's it.
-Right now if you go to WPBakery Page Builder frontend editor you can enjoy new sidebar UI.
+Right now if you go to the WPBakery Page Builder rontend editor you can enjoy new sidebar UI.

 ## Requirements
 1. WPBakery Page Builder version 8.0+
 2. PHP version 7.0+
-3. Wordpress version 6.4+
+3. WordPress version 6.4+

 ## Frequently Asked Questions
-1. WPBakery Page Builder version 8.0+
-2. PHP version 7.0+
-3. Wordpress version 6.4+

 ### How do I use this plugin?